 I Really Like the following threads, in no particular order of Really-Like:

-D’Aubusson – this is a finer sized crewel wool, great for detail.
+Fine D’Aubusson – this is a finer sized crewel wool, great for detail.
 It is easy to stitch with, it retains the traditional look of crewel wool without being scratchy or pill-proned.
 It comes in a nice color range, it has a nice woolly sheen to it (most wool does have a sheen to it – and in some cases, a kind of sparkle, because the fibers catch the light as they fray about in their wool-like way.
 True, it isn’t silk, but it isn’t matte cotton, either!).
-The price is pretty reasonable at $3.50 for 32 meters.
-Right now, there are about 50 colors available in the States, but if the thread is well-liked, I would imagine that Access Commodities will eventually import more.
-You can find it at Hedgehog Handworks.

 Heathway – this is a soft, beautiful wool.
 It feels smooth and silky, and it has a very nice sheen.
 It makes a gorgeous satin stitch.
 And it is not troublesome to stitch with at all!
 It comes in 20 color families, with 9 shades in each color family.
 It’s certainly more expensive than the other wools above – $2.75 per hank of only 10 yards.
 But it is nice thread.
 There’s just a wonderful feel to it.
 I would dearly love to see a whole color card with thread samples on it!
 You can find Heathway at Tristan Brooks Designs.

 Bella Lusso wool – This is an Italian wool that’s very fine, indeed.
 It’s another one that’s a complete pleasure to stitch with – it’s like working with coton a broder or floche, it’s so smooth.
 It makes another beautiful satin stitch!
 It comes in a range of colors – about 78 from what I can tell – and runs about $2.50 for a 45 yard skein.
-You can find it at Nordic Needle for that price (most other places, it runs around $2.80)
+You can find it at Nordic Needle.

 I also did some stitching on the rooster with Gumnuts Poppies, which isn’t 100% wool, so I’m not going to cover that here, beyond saying that it is a beautiful wool / silk blend, and I’ll talk more about it soon, when I take a close look at the range of Gumnuts threads.